Phone icon. Need help? Call us on 0800 085 7371

 Older couple on a walk in warm clothes

 If you have an elderly loved one, you might be concerned about how they’ll be able to keep themselves warm this winter.
-Research from the ONS indicates that in December 2022, 63% of adults were using the heating less as a result of the cost-of-living crisis.
-With energy costs still much higher now than in early 2021, you may want to give an older adult in your life a little help in staying warmer during the colder months as cost-effectively as possible.
+Research from the ONS indicates that 63% of adults were using the heating less as a result of the cost-of-living crisis.
+With energy costs still higher now than in early 2021, you may want to give an older adult in your life a little help in staying warmer during the colder months as cost-effectively as possible.

 In this article, we look at some gift ideas, whether for Christmas, a birthday or ‘just because’, to help keep elderly people warm during the colder months.